joshuaeckroth/csci221-website/lecture/gdb-debugger.markdown

 - `list 50` -- show source code nearby line 50

 - `list 1,1000` -- show source code lines 1 to 1000

+## Miscellaneous

+- `info macro mymacro` -- show the source and location of definition for a preprocessor macro; requires compiling with `-ggdb3` instead of `-g`

+- `info source` -- gives information about the program and its source;
+  notice with the `-ggdb3` option, it says "Includes preprocessor macro info," while with `-g` it says "Does not include preprocessor macro info."